yifso/nteract/packages/kernel-relay/README.md

 ## Usage

-The example below showcases how to use the GraphQL API to get the status of a kernel.
+The query example below showcases how to use the GraphQL API to get the status of a kernel.

 ```
 # Query